Davis Projects for Peace

 There will be a two-stage selection process: proposal and, if selected, interview.

-To be considered, a student (or group of students) must prepare a written statement which describes the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as a budget (one separate page).
+**All applicants are required to receive project advising from Jennifer Magee prior to submitting a proposal.
+To set up an appointment, email Delores Robinson (drobins2) with a few dates/times.** To receive further consideration, a student (or group of students) must prepare a written statement which describes the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as a budget (one separate page).
 Proposals should include pre-approval (in the form of a letter or letters of support) of all involved parties and organizations involved in the project.
-The two-page proposal and one-page budget should be submitted electronically as a .doc to Jennifer Magee (firstname.lastname@example.org) by Monday, January 26, 2015.
+The two-page proposal and one-page budget should be submitted electronically as a .doc to Jennifer Magee (firstname.lastname@example.org) by Monday, January 25, 2016.

 The selection committee will invite select applicants to interview.
 The interviews will be held during the first week(s) of February, exact date, time and location is TBD.
 Then the selection committee will recommend proposal(s) - a first choice and an alternate - to Davis UWC Scholars office for their review and ultimate selection.